Education & Training

 The Department of Cardiovascular and Thoracic Surgery offers clerkships and clinical electives to UT Southwestern Medical Center medical students interested in the field.
 Electives are available to medical students from other institutions as well.

 A summer research program is available for medical students between the first and second year of medical school.
 This program is integrated with our clinical research office for a seamless transition from ideas, to institutional review and manuscript preparation.
 This program also allows close shadowing with members of the faculty in the clinics, hospitals, and operating room.
 We have had numerous presentations at regional and national meetings as well as first authorship in peer-reviewed journals.

 In addition to the internally funded program, we also have had students supported by national organizations, such as the American Association for Thoracic Surgery, the Doris Duke Charitable Foundation, and the American Heart Association.
 Visit UT Southwestern Medical School for additional information.

 The Residency Program in Thoracic Surgery at UT Southwestern provides clinical training in adult and pediatric cardiac surgery and general thoracic surgery in a three-year tenure.
 Residents rotate through:

 Residents participate in more than 1,700 major thoracic and cardiovascular procedures during their training.
 Our program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) for Thoracic Surgery.

 Participation in surgical research is available to surgical residents through investigators in the Department.
-This training is outside of the standard clinical residency program.
+This training is outside of the standard residency program.